3 Ways to Make Your Own Fabric Gift Wrap this Holiday Season

 3. Turn and press.
 Trim the seam allowances to reduce bulk before turning the ribbon right side out.
 Press.
 Then hand-sew the opening closed, and tie the ribbon around your wrapped or unwrapped gift into a perfect bow.

 Have you ever used fabric to wrap gifts?
-Which of the three methods described above do you prefer?
+Which of the three methods described do you prefer?
 Do you have any other fabric wrapping suggestions?
 Please share your comments below.

 Get the latest including tips, techniques and special offers straight to your inbox.